 1. Crescent Beach

 Crescent Beach is 3 1/2 miles of pristine white sand beach along the western coast of Marco Island perfect for walking, relaxation, or water sports.
 Sea Mar Condos overlook Crescent Beach from the north end of the island.

 2. Tigertail Beach/Lagoon

 Tigertail Beach is located in close walking distance from Sea Mar Condos.
 This beach area surrounds a lagoon.
-To walk to Tigertail Beach Park, cross the bridge from the pool area onto the beach and turn right.
-It is a clean, well kept park where you can rent kayaks, paddleboards, and beach trikes to explore the lagoon area, which is beautiful with heron and ibis nesting along its banks.
-There is also a cafe there serving breakfast and lunch.
-By either crossing the lagoon or by walking around it, you can get to Tigertail Beach, with its blinding white sand and blue-green water – and be sure to find the shell trees and leave your “shellpring” on the island.
+By either crossing the lagoon or by walking around it, you can get to Tigertail Beach, with its blinding white sand and blue-green water – and be sure to find the shell trees and leave your “shellprint” on the island.
 Tigertail Beach was named by Coastal LIving magazine as one of the world’s “Most Hidden Beaches” to visit.
 This 3 mile stretch of beach is very serene and beautiful – a great place for shelling.
 Taking an early morning walk to the north end of Tigertail Beach (about 2 1/2 miles one way) is a great way to start the day.
 This walk is guaranteed to bring peace of mind and relieve the stress from your day!
 Be sure to take along water and maybe a small snack as the late morning can get quite warm, especially in the summer months.
 Taking along a shelling bag or bucket is also highly recommended as you may find lots of sand dollars and other beautiful shells along the water’s edge.

 Above, Gloria has just taken her first stand-up paddle board lesson with much success – she didn’t fall off once.
 I took the picture while kayaking in Tigertail Lagoon on a girl’s fun morning out adventure.